jcjollant/gakneeboard/README.md

 ```

 ## TODO
-* I want a usable solution to fly to KBVS
 * Blank state show individual airport selectors
 * User can save template
 * Users can edit airport information